-The school recognises that homework can be a valuable part of the school curriculum and is often an important means to raise a pupil’s self-esteem, as well as supporting work done in the classroom.
+The school recognises that homework is a valuable element of the school curriculum and can be an important means to raise a pupil’s self-esteem, as well as supporting work done in the classroom.

-However, it is not thought appropriate to overload pupils with a very rigid and strict policy as this can be counter productive.
+However, it is not appropriate to overload pupils with a very rigid and strict policy of homework as this can be counter productive.

 Frequency and content

 The school believes it is reasonable to expect that all children have literacy and numeracy homework each week.

 The School recognises that homework may take many forms and may include reading, written work, observations, research and practice of other skills as appropriate.

 The English Department consider that reading regularly is an essential part of building literacy skills.

 At the beginning of the academic year, each pupil is given a bookmark and a reading record which we expect them to take care of.
 Pupils are awarded with stickers, certificates and prizes when they have completed their bookmarks.